BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Return value**

-Â  - 0 if current time has not been set yet (by calling setGmt or setLocalTime)
+  - 0 if current time has not been set yet (by calling setGmt or setLocalTime)

   - GMT otherwise